Framization and Deframization: Framization

 \section{Framization}

 Recall that diagrammatically the $d$-framed, or framed, braid group is constructed by attaching an integer $\mod d$ to each strand of $B_n$.
 Following this construction we introduce the framed monoid for the knot monoids mentioned above.
 To do this we need the following preparation.
 For every positive integer $d$ we denote $\ZZ/d\ZZ =\{1,2,\ldots , d\}$ the group of integers modulo $d$, and by $C_d$ the group $\ZZ/d\ZZ$ written in multiplicative notation, so that $C_d$ has the presentation $ \langle z \,;\, z^d=1\rangle$.
-We define also
+We define also $C_{d,n}$ as the group presented by generators $z_1,\ldots,z_n$ and relations

-The elements of $C_d^n$ can be diagrammatically represented by $n$ vertical parallel lines, to each one of which is attached an integer.
+The elements of $C_{d,n}$ can be diagrammatically represented by $n$ vertical parallel lines, to each one of which is attached an integer.
 The product is obtained by concatenation and the integers are added modulo $d$.
 An equivalent way to represent the integer $k$ attached to a line is to put $k$ beads on the line.
 These lines will be interpreted as strands in the contexts of braid type.
-For this reason we refer to $C_d^n$ as to {\it abacus} monoid.
+For this reason we refer to $C_{d,n}$ as {\it abacus} monoid.

 The abacus monoid is manifestly generated by the special elements $\OO_i$, $i\in \ldbrack 1,n \rdbrack$, consisting of diagrams differing from the identity by a sole bead on the line $i$, see Figure \ref{Fig04}.
 Observe that $ \OO_i$ is invertible with inverse $ \OO_i^{d-1}$.